Summer Passport is the four-week residential component of the program held before fall semester classes begin.

 Summer Passport Courses

-The courses scheduled for Passport 2022 are:
+The courses offered for the Passport Class of 2027:

-Satisfies Common Area Requirement: Math
+Satisfies Common Area Requirement: Natural Sciences

 The Elements of Writing Argument (3 sections)